The Williams Companies Inc. (WMB) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for The Williams Companies Inc. (WMB) is $37.12, which is $8.33 above the current market price.
-The public float for WMB is 1.14B, and currently, short sellers hold a 1.75% ratio of that float.
-The average trading volume of WMB on March 28, 2023 was 7.17M shares.
+The average price point forecasted by analysts for The Williams Companies Inc. (WMB) is $36.81, which is $7.85 above the current market price.
+The public float for WMB is 1.14B, and currently, short sellers hold a 1.75% ratio of that floaft.
+The average trading volume of WMB on March 31, 2023 was 7.30M shares.

 WMB’s Market Performance